Weather icon

 The Palm Beaches are a leading destination in terms of sustainability.
 Throughout its 39 cities and towns, the destination offers a wide variety of options for groups to be a part of those conservation efforts and to gather in environmentally conscious spaces.

-The Palm Beaches are a Gold LEED-Certified destination, a demonstration of the destination’s commitment to sustainability by reflecting best-in-class green building strategies, practices, and materials.
+The Palm Beaches are a LEED Gold-certified destination, reflecting a strong commitment to sustainability through best-in-class green building strategies, practices, and materials.

-Being a founding member of the Southeast Florida Regional Climate Change Compact, Palm Beach continuously strives to reduce its per-person greenhouse gas emissions, which is already half the nation’s average.
+As a founding member of the Southeast Florida Regional Climate Change Compact, Palm Beach remains committed to reducing per-person greenhouse gas emissions, which are already half the national average.

-The GBAC STAR™ Accredited Palm Beach County Convention Center in West Palm Beach is dedicated to heightened recycling, waste reduction, and energy-conservation efforts, with FPL Solar Trees generating emission-free energy and more.
+The GBAC STAR™-accredited Palm Beach County Convention Center in West Palm Beach is committed to sustainability through enhanced recycling, waste reduction, and energy conservation.
+The facility also features FPL Solar Trees, which generate clean, emission-free energy.

 Palm Beach County Convention Center